rd-kainos/defra-identity-hapi-plugin/readme.md

 3. idm.generateAuthenticationUrl
     - Returns a url to the plugin's outboundPath
     - Accepts parameters to specify
-        - Whether the user should be forced to log in (As opposed to B2C checking to see if they are already logged in and sending them straight through the process)
         - The url path that the user should be redirected to after authentication
+        - Whether the user should be forced to log in (As opposed to the Identity App checking to see if they are already logged in and sending them straight through the process)
+        - The journey name (Defaults to the default journey passed into the plugin on instantiation)
         - The policy name (Defaults to the default policy passed into the plugin on instantiation)
 4. idm.logout
     - Logs the user out
     - Clears their cookie and cache record
+    - This is the method that your app's log out url calls
 5. idm.refreshToken
     - Refreshes the JWT
 6. idm.generateFinalOutboundRedirectUrl
     - Saves the user guid state in cache
     - Returns the url to send a user straight to B2C (this is the function used by the outbound path route handler)
+    - **Note** This method will create a cache record every time you call it.
+Hence why it is only called when the user is actually outbound.

 The server method source, with jsdocs can be found in [lib/methods/index.js](blob/lib/methods/index.js)